 A visionary of her time and Italy’s first female physician, Dr. Maria Montessori started the first Montessori classroom 1907.
 Through her profound interest in child development and her acute scientific observation of children from various backgrounds and cultures, she developed a unique and time-tested method of education.

 Dr. Montessori wrote, “The most important period of life is not the age of university studies, but the first one, the period from birth to age six.
 For that is the time when man’s intelligence itself is being formed.”

 Recent studies confirm that from conception to age 4, children develop 50% of their mature intelligence, and from 4 to 8 years they develop another 30%!
 What an amazing opportunity awaits your child in the pre-school years!
 Ensuring each child takes full advantage of that precious opportunity is the secret behind the power of the Montessori method.

 Montessori education develops the “whole child”.
 The curriculum encourages independence, the development of problem solving skills, and social development, all through a combination of self-directed education and a multi-sensory approach to learning.
-One of the Montessori school in Richmond provides the “essentials” for stimulating and supporting each child’s learning is the prepared environment.
+One of the “essentials” we provide for stimulating and supporting each child’s learning is the prepared environment.
 Working within a classroom equipped with a wide range of carefully designed and hands-on materials, children are encouraged to explore, question, and experience the joy of discovering the world around them.

 For over 100 years, Montessori has been providing students with a solid educational foundation.